ao-quantum/qirc/README.md

 # qirc
- An Open Source Chat App.
+ An Open Source IRC server.
 All under your control.